-Travellers cheques are quite common in China, but you do need to cash them first.
-Purchasing and cashing a travellers cheque is fairly easy, and can be done in most major Chinese banks.
+Travelers cheques are quite common in China, but you do need to cash them first.
+Purchasing and cashing a travelers cheque is fairly easy, and can be done in most major Chinese banks.

 Please note that in small towns, cash is usually the only way to pay.
-Make sure you bring a sufficient amount of cash with you when travelling to remote areas.
+Make sure you bring a sufficient amount of Chinese money with you when traveling to remote areas.